apache/jackrabbit-oak/oak-doc/src/site/markdown/features/direct-binary-access.md

 The direct binary upload process is split into 3 phases:

 1. **Initialize:** A remote client makes request to the Jackrabbit-based application to request an upload, which calls `initiateBinaryUpload(long, int)` and returns the resulting information to the remote client.
 2. **Upload:** The remote client performs the actual binary upload directly to the binary storage provider.
-The BinaryUpload returned from the previous call to `initiateBinaryUpload(long, int)` contains detailed instructions on how to complete the upload successfully.
-For more information, see the `BinaryUpload` documentation.
+The `BinaryUpload` returned from the previous call to `initiateBinaryUpload(long, int)` contains a list of URIs that can be used to upload.
+Clients use these URIs to upload; however, it is not required for clients to use all the URIs in the list.
+The number of URIs that must be used is subject to the size of the binary being uploaded and the minimum and maximum sizes returned in the `BinaryUpload` object, which constitutes detailed instructions on how to complete the upload successfully.
+For more information, including details on the upload algorithm, see the [`BinaryUpload` documentation](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/api/binary/BinaryUpload.html).
 3. **Complete:** The remote client notifies the Jackrabbit-based application that step 2 is complete.
 The upload token returned in the first step (obtained by calling `BinaryUpload.getUploadToken()`) is passed by the client to `completeBinaryUpload(String)`.
 This will provide the application with a regular JCR Binary that can then be used to write JCR content including the binary (such as an `nt:file` structure) and persist it.

 ![](direct-binary-upload-block-diagram.png)